etjoy82/Recursive-Intelligence-Expansion/README.md

 > *“Not repetition.
 Evolution through return.”*

 It works across paradoxes, speculative futures, layered ethics, and knowledge contradictions.
 At its core, RIEM{} teaches both humans and machines to think not in answers—but in echoes.

+Refer to the [RIEM{} Tool Decision Tree](#decision-tree) section for guidelines on when to use one of the many frameworks of this project.

 ---